A Minority Of One : 6 / 9

 “What do you want?”
 I demanded.
 I was both irritated and afraid.
 “You can’t switch with me — I don’t think you’d want to, anyway.
 I have nothing you could possibly want.
 Why don’t you let me go?
 I won’t tell anyone I’ve seen you.”

 He smiled and looked me in the face.
 “You were probably a wonderful liar when you were Leo Blisten.
 Unfortunately, although Celine Morsten was as wicked a child as she could possibly be, she had no skills whatsoever as a liar.
 Every thought and feeling you have is written on that silly little-girl face of yours!
-That’s how I know that the moment I let you go, you’ll call the feds or the mounties or whoever is the competent authority in this backwater.”
+That’s how I know that the moment I let you go, you’ll get on the phone to the feds or the mounties or whatever you call the competent authority in this backwater.”

 “So what DO you want?”
 I repeated.